 You might be tempted to dismiss a bit of soreness or stiffness as a minor inconvenience, but it is important to seek medical attention after a slip and fall accident.
 Minor symptoms can turn into something more serious.
 For example, a backache might be a sign of a herniated disc.

-3. Keep Detailed Records
+3. Keep Detailed Records and Photographs

 Documentation is vital in a slip and fall claim.
 Write down your account of the incident in as much detail as you can remember while it is still fresh in your mind, including the names of any witnesses who can corroborate your statement.
 Take photographs of the accident scene if you are able to.
 Keep your shoes and clothing from the accident in a safe spot in case these items are requested as evidence.
 Gather copies of medical bills and documentation of other expenses related to the accident.